 Into Hilton Diamond

 The easiest of the three.
-Three paths in 2026: the Hilton Aspire American Express card delivers instant Diamond status as a card benefit (the only major hotel program where a credit card delivers instant top-tier); periodic Hilton public status-match offers open to elites of other major hotel programs (typically running for 60-90 days at a time, several times per year); and the standard 60-night or 120,000-base-point earning paths.
+Three paths in 2026: the Hilton Aspire American Express card delivers instant Diamond status as a card benefit (the only major hotel program where a credit card delivers instant top-tier); periodic Hilton public status-match offers open to elites of other major hotel programs (typically running for 60–90 days at a time, several times per year); and the standard 50-night or 120,000-base-point earning paths, now lower than in 2025.
 For travellers prioritising the path in over the benefit quality, Diamond is the obvious choice.

 The fast-track via credit cards is covered in detail in our credit card hotel status fast-track guide for travellers prioritising the spend-based path.